sciencemath/dailyjournal/README.md

 - Anything interesting on [hackernews](https://hackernews.com)
 - gym 45min - 1hour
 - learn/study either at home or at a coffee place 4-5hours
-- eat lunch 30min (a salad or a banana)
+- eat lunch or/and get clean 1hour
 - take a walk outside 30-45min
 - continue with learning and studying for another 4-5hours
 - meditate 30min